ouya/docs/cordova.md

 ![image_1.png](cordova/image_1.png)

-1) The initial `Cordova` project was created with the command-line from the `Construct2` folder.
+1) The initial `VirtualController` project was created with the command-line from the `Cordova` folder.

 ```
 cordova create VirtualController tv.ouya.examples.cordova.virtualcontroller VirtualController